kragen/derctuo/markdown/adiabatic-separation.md

-such as fine dust, they will move with it — effectively increasing its density by a bit — but will not be subject to the same adiabatic heating and cooling, since their volume changes with pressure orders of magnitude less than the air's does, basically a rounding error in this context.
+such as fine dust, they will move with it — effectively increasing its density by a bit — but will not be subject to the same adiabatic heating and cooling, since their volume changes with pressure orders of magnitude less than the air’s does, basically a rounding error in this context.
 They *will* change temperature, but only because they are exchanging heat with the air they are suspended in.
 This will cause the temperature oscillation to lag the pressure variation a little,